LEImDL/PythonValidGen/README.md

 print(dec.content)
 ```

-- Calculate a *MAC* for the document to ensure its integrity, using the same key for both operations.
+- Calculate a *MAC* for the document to ensure its integrity, using the same key for both operations:

 ```python
 from PythonValidGen.DataRepresentation.Document import Document